ArshiL610/workstation-booking/README.md

 1. Create a new PostgreSQL database for the Workstation Booking App.
 2. Update the database connection details in the backend's `application.properties` file.
-3. Run the database migrations by executing the SQL scripts available in the `database` directory.
+3. Create the respective tables according to the the ER Diagrams in the [Database-Workstation-Booking](https://github.com/ArshiL610/workstation-booking/tree/main/Database-Workstation-Booking).

 ## Screenshots
 ![home](https://github.com/ArshiL610/workstation-booking/assets/91752244/65c2ac20-e4b5-4b69-9c77-e41cb80820fe)